Find out more:

 The pump track is a loop of mounds and curves providing the ultimate riding experience with perfect geometry for rhythm and flow for those on bikes, scooters, roller blades, roller skates and skateboards.

 Designs for the work were completed in 2023 however due to the ground conditions, the construction cost exceeded the original budget.
-Subsequently the Council made a decision through the Long-term-Plan process that construction can only be funded in 2025/26, to help limit rates increases.

 Why are we doing this work?